 This post is sponsored by Shaw’s.
 All opinions are my own.

 If you have been following me for a while you know that I am a huge fan of quinoa salads and make them often.
-I know you like them too because my Mediterranean Quinoa Salad, Avocado Quinoa Salad, Quinoa and Kale Salad, and Butternut Squash Quinoa Salad recipes are some of the most popular recipes on Foolproof Living.
+I know you like them too because my Mediterranean Quinoa Salad, Avocado Quinoa Salad, Quinoa and Kale Salad, Quinoa Black Bean Avocado Salad. and Butternut Squash Quinoa Salad recipes are some of the most popular recipes on Foolproof Living.
+This Thai Quinoa Salad recipe is the newest addition to the collection.

-So when my friends at Shaw’s asked me to share a recipe using their O Organics® Roasted Cashews and Almonds and their Open Nature® Creamy Almond Butter, I knew that it was time to add this next level crunchy Thai Style Quinoa Salad recipe to my collection of quinoa salads.
+So when my friends at Shaw’s asked me to share a recipe using their O Organics® Roasted Cashews and Almonds and their Open Nature® Creamy Almond Butter, I knew that it was time to create a next level crunchy Thai Style Quinoa Salad recipe for the blog.

-Made with my all time favorite creamy vegan Thai salad dressing, Sesame Ginger Dressing, this salad is addictive but in a good way.
+Made with my all time favorite creamy vegan Thai salad dressing, Sesame Ginger Dressing, fluffy quinoa and crunchy and colorful veggies, this delicious salad is addictive but in a good way.
 Packed with a ton of every day vegetables and topped off with roasted nuts (including but not limited to cashews, almonds, and peanuts), it is wholesome, vegan, and gluten free.

 What is in This Recipe?

-- Asian Sesame Ginger Dressing: To make the dressing, you will need Open Nature’s creamy almond butter (or peanut butter would also work), maple syrup, rice vinegar, tamari (or soy sauce), sesame oil, fresh garlic, fresh ginger and chili pepper sauce (like Sriracha or sambal oelek).
+- Asian Sesame Ginger Dressing: For the dressing ingredients, you will need Open Nature’s creamy almond butter (or peanut butter would also work), maple syrup, rice vinegar, tamari (or soy sauce), sesame oil, fresh garlic, fresh ginger and chili pepper sauce (like Sriracha or sambal oelek).

 If you need information on making ahead or storing this dressing recipe, be sure to check out my recipe post on how to make sesame ginger dressing.

-- Salad Ingredients: In terms of the salad ingredients, you will need 3 cups of cooked quinoa, red cabbage, carrots, red bell pepper, scallions, cucumbers, edamame, cilantro (optional), and roasted nuts like O Organics Cashews, Peanuts, and Almonds (for extra crunch).
+- Salad Ingredients: In terms of the salad ingredients, you will need 3 cups of cooked quinoa, purple cabbage, carrots, red bell peppers, scallions, cucumbers, edamame, cilantro (optional), and roasted nuts like O Organics Cashews, Peanuts, and Almonds (for extra crunch).

 Substitutions and Helpful Notes For The Ingredients:

-- Scallions: Green onions are a classic for any salad but you can also use thinly sliced red onion.
+- Green Onion: Scallions are a classic for any salad but you can also use thinly sliced red onion.

 - Shelled edamame: I consider edamame a staple ingredient for any of my Asian-style salad recipes (i.e. Asian Chicken Salad recipe).
 However, if you cannot get your hands on it you can use sugar snap peas instead or omit it altogether.